Amid backlash, it's a make or break moment for big tech.

 The letter pointed to a number of studies purporting to show the effects technology has on children and teenagers.

-"There is also a growing societal unease about whether at least some people are getting too much of a good thing when it comes to technology, which at some point is likely to impact even Apple given the issues described above," said the letter.
+"There is also a growing societal unease about whether at least some people are getting too much of a good thing when it comes to technology, which at some point is likely to impact even Apple given the issues described above," the letter said.

 The groups said there is "no good reason why you should not address this issue proactively" and noted the notoriously secretive company could perhaps already be working on the issue.